Top Trump aide Flynn resigns over Russia contacts

-WASHINGTON: Donald Trump’s national security adviser Michael Flynn resigned amid controversy over his contacts with the Russian government, a first stunning departure from the president’s inner circle less than a month after his inauguration.
+WASHINGTON, D.C.: Donald Trump’s national security advisor Michael Flynn resigned amid controversy on Monday (Tuesday in Manila) over his contacts with the Russian government, a stunning first departure from the new president’s inner circle less than a month after his inauguration.

-The White House late Monday said Trump had accepted Flynn’s resignation amid allegations the retired three star general discussed US sanctions strategy with Russia’s ambassador Sergey Kislyak before taking office.
+The White House said Trump had accepted Flynn’s resignation amid allegations the retired three star general discussed US sanctions strategy with Russia’s ambassador Sergey Kislyak before taking office.

 But he admitted that he “inadvertently briefed” the now Vice President Mike Pence with “incomplete information” about his calls with Kislyak.